Muma College of Business to host the Florida Business Analytics Forum in April; Hundreds expected to attend

 "A recent article in Forbes notes that Viacom, owner of household brands such as Comedy Central, Nickelodeon and MTV, uses real-time data analytics to both better understand their customers as well as to streamline the video-watching experience of their customers," Padmanabhan said.
 "In addition to learning that viewers who watch two shows are more than three times likely to stay with them than those who watch just one, the data helps them deliver the right content to their customers in an efficient manner."

-Keynote speaker at the symposium, Ron Kohavi, is a scientist with Microsoft who is widely recognized for revolutionizing online testing platforms.
+Keynote speaker at the forum, Ron Kohavi, is a scientist with Microsoft who is widely recognized for revolutionizing online testing platforms.
 A preeminent authority on data and analytics and the retrieval of pertinent statistics, Kohavi has a doctorate in machine learning from Stanford University.

 Before Kohavi's analytics research findings, it would take Amazon several months to break down big data and now, it only takes 24 hours.
 It's important, because data changes every day, every hour, really, every minute.